awsdocs/aws-kms-developer-guide/doc_source/concepts.md

   Encryption operations can be time consuming, particularly when the data being encrypted are large objects\.
 Instead of re\-encrypting raw data multiple times with different keys, you can re\-encrypt only the data keys that protect the raw data\.
 + **Combining the strengths of multiple algorithms**

   In general, symmetric key algorithms are faster and produce smaller ciphertexts than public key algorithms, but public key algorithms provide inherent separation of roles and easier key management\.
-You cannot combine the strengths of each strategy\.
+Envelope encryption lets you combine the strengths of each strategy\.

 ## Encryption Context<a name="encrypt_context"></a>